Workaway Program Tips and Info

 Have you heard of Workaway before?
-If not, Workaway is an online platform, aimed at linking volunteers to hosts from all around the world.
+If not, the Workaway program is an online platform, aimed at linking volunteers to hosts from all around the world.
 In particular, this community is great for long-term, budget travellers.
 As it helps keep the biggest travel expenses to a minimum or potentially zero.

 Have you ever been in the position where you have thought about travelling long-term but didn’t think you could afford months of accommodation and food costs?
 Are you a slow traveller who likes to spend more time in one place to really get the feel of it?
-If you’re saying, ‘yes that’s me!’ to either of these or even just want to expand your horizons then Workaway is for you.
+If you’re saying, ‘yes that’s me!’ to either of these or even just want to expand your horizons then the Workaway program is for you.

 What is Workaway?

 Firstly, I am so excited that you are ready to learn more about Workaway.
 This program has completely changed how I travel and I can’t wait for it to

 What’s the number one thing holding you back from travelling more?
 If you’re saying ‘money’, then let me now tell you how Workaway changes this.
 In exchange for a few hours of work a day, you receive FREE accommodation and in some cases food.
 You work an average of 4 hours a day, 5 days a week.